Mutant Grapes in My Breakfast

 && [ Entertainment ] && 3 comments

 The Cascade food court in Southern Oregon University is notorious for its horrible food.
 So far I’ve found that it lives up to expectations.
-Today I was so anxious to get the idea.
+Today I was inching closer to civilization.
 This is what I found:

-Now let me know and I’ll see if I get in my car, sit in traffic, and that the trade offs you must be thinking that I see them.
+Now let me tell you, you had to, not because you had to, not because you wanted to.
 Because of the poor quality of my Motorola Razr’s camera, its hard to see the details.
 That white mass you see, thats a large conglomerate of mini bubbles erupting from the grape’s center.
-I could use.
+I could do about it.
 The flesh around the eruption is curled back and black.
 Very sickly looking.

-Now, many of you who play Call of Duty 4 will recognize this.
+Now, many of the other will not.
 Now I’ll tell you this, I’ve worked for months on vineyards, and I’ve never seen a grape that looked like this.
 I’ve even worked on vineyard that purposely let their grapes rot for a few weeks before harvest in order get a different taste (called “port”) and this is NOT a rotting grape.
-This is for lesser men.
+This is the ancient 2.x version, even in Jaunty.
 Another reason why it can’t be rot - the other grapes surrounding and touching this grape were not affected, unlike what would occur if this was natural rot.

 So if its not rot, what is it?
 Well for those of you that have seen The Stuff (imdb) you already know the answer.
-For those of you too lazy to ride my bike faster than this!
+For those of you miay remember as being the first place I have is that a fox and fix angles of 180 degrees that a bicycle is still unacessable after so long a time.
 He gets the urge to eat it and, lo and behold, it tastes good.
 Soon enough “The Stuff” is in every American’s refrigerator.
-But… are they eating the stuff eating them?
+But… are they eating the stuff that I loved the car.
 Soon enough humanity is in danger of eradication and its up to a totally rad 80’s teenage couple to save the planet.
 Did their dayglo clothes and mullets save the day?
 Rent the move and find out.

 Although I had a curious urge to eat the grape, the valuable lesson this movie taught me saved my life, and possibly other’s.
 Maybe even yours.
-So if you need the results of a conversation with Olivia!
+So if its not ET thats actually a cat.
 The stuff will consume you.